arduino/docs-content/content/micropython-course/course/03.python-cc/python-cc.md

 ## Operators

-Operators in Python are used to for example add two numbers together, assign a value to a variable or compare two values with each other, and are fundamental in Python programming.
+Operators in Python® are used to for example add two numbers together, assign a value to a variable or compare two values with each other, and are fundamental in Python® programming.

 To perform an **arithmetic** operation (addition, subtraction, division etc.), you can write it like: